Get caught up on what you might have missed in the week with The Friday Reload. We hand-curate the best posts, news and videos of the week.

-They use a combination of guerilla marketing tactics to seed the initial word of mouth of their city launch.
+They use a combination of guerrilla marketing tactics to seed the initial word of mouth of their city launch.
 Measure what they spend hosting events, meeting with influencers, putting up posters, etc..

-In a recent talk from the 500 startups bootcamp.
-Rebecca Rosenfelt went over how the teams tracked the ROI from their city launches that used targeted FB ads and compared them to their guerilla campaigns.
+In a recent talk from the 500 startups boot camp.
+Rebecca Rosenfelt went over how the teams tracked the ROI from their city launches that used targeted FB ads and compared them to their guerrilla campaigns.

 After seeing the higher ROI from the guerilla marketing campaign they created a playbook to help the team build a repeatable city launch strategy.